n1crack/datatables/README.md

 This is a php library that handles server-side processing for DataTables which is plug-in for the jQuery Javascript library.

 ## Features
 1. Easy to use.
 Generates json using only a few lines of code.
-2. Editable custom variables with callback function (or method) support.
-3. Editable columns with a closure function.
+2. Editable columns with a closure function.  (new)
-4. Auto detects HTTP method (POST or GET)
+3. Auto detects HTTP method (POST or GET)
+4. Supports mysql and sqlite for native php.
+5. Works with [laravel](https://github.com/n1crack/Datatables/tree/master/public/examples/laravel) and [codeigniter3](https://github.com/n1crack/Datatables/tree/master/public/examples/codeigniter3). (new)

 ## How to install?